jbkinney/mavenn/docs/examples.rst

 Models
 -----------------

 MAVE-NN comes with a variety of pre-trained models that users can load and apply.
-All of these models were trained on the built-in datasets provided above.
+Models similar to these can be trained using the following notebooks

 .. toctree::
     :maxdepth: 1

-    models/amyloid_additive_ge_model.ipynb
+    models/additive_protein_models.ipynb
+    models/empirical_models.ipynb
+    models/comparing_model_architectures.ipynb